-Phil Nash on 01223 699448 or 07920 270820 or Sara Rogers on 07990 936820
+or Sara Rogers (EST) on 07990 936820

 Box A:

 - How long has the adult or member of staff worked for you? - Have there been any previous concerns raised? - Is this a one-off or part of a pattern of behaviour? - Has the member of staff previously been given advice in this area? - Would an associated pattern of behaviour (if it exists) be seen by others?
 (How closely do they work with other colleagues?) - Might this have been a planned action or event? - Could this behaviour be inadvertent?
 What is the likelihood of this? - Could this be the precursor to more concerning behaviour? - Did it occur in a 'public' or 'private' place?
 Was this in school or out of school? - If electronic devices are involved, have any relevant files been deleted and is there any evidence of this? - If this relates to inappropriate language, what is the precise nature of the language used?
 How inappropriate is it?
 What was the context where was this, and who were the listeners?
 Could this be seen as 'banter' or might it have more serious undertones?